Read

 Old-school companies are dead…

-Nah, not really, but new generations are starting to add value to them by cheerleading new ways to drive a team.
-Leaders are increasingly being recognized as key players, rising and driving teams towards “success”.
+Nah, not really, but younger generations are starting to bring value to these roles by championing new ways to lead a team.
+Leaders are increasingly being recognized as key players, rising to the occasion and driving teams toward “success.”

-The workforce is searching for true moral leaders defined by their actions and consistency, not by their job titles.
+The workforce is looking for true moral leaders who are defined by their actions and consistency, not by their job titles.

 In our opinion, leaders have two main characteristics: they truly listen, and they lead by example.
-A powerful starting point is to have leaders show the way, so that early adopters can help create critical mass for a community with new beliefs and habits.
+A powerful starting point is for leaders to show the way, so that early adopters can help create critical mass for a community with new beliefs and habits.

-Failure is, and always will be unavoidable, universal, and unexpected.
-Leaders must know how to face it, and most importantly, how to encourage and inspire despite it.
+Failure is, and always will be, unavoidable, universal, and unexpected.
+Leaders must know how to deal with it, and most importantly, how to encourage and inspire others despite it.

 So, how should leaders use failure as a driving force?

-Failure proves to be a great tool for allowing deeper connections and creating insights, because it breaks the paradigms of traditional hierarchy.
-So, leaders should also see it as a great opportunity to move forward, teach valuable lessons, and open insightful conversations among a team.
+Failure proves to be a powerful tool for fostering deeper connections and generating insights, because it challenges the paradigms of traditional hierarchy.
+Therefore, leaders should also view it as a valuable opportunity to move forward, impart valuable lessons, and spark insightful conversations within a team.

-The Fuckup Nights format is one way we’ve found to have a big impact, but it doesn’t mean it’s the only one.
-We have facilitated hundreds of private events for companies around the world because they see a lot of value in bringing outsiders that represent the culture they want to move towards.
+The Fuckup Nights is one way we’ve found to make a big impact, but that doesn’t mean it’s the only one.
+We’ve facilitated hundreds of private events for companies around the world because they see great value in bringing in outsiders who embody the culture they want to move toward.

 People who lead by example.

-Facilitating sessions to make them personal, fun, laid-back, and straightforward allows us to create a special vibe that recognizes and controls ego.
-This focus caters to the biggest need of many companies: changing their cultures.
+Facilitating sessions to make them personal, fun, laid-back, and straightforward allows us to create a special atmosphere that acknowledges and manages ego.
+This approach addresses the most pressing need of many companies: changing their cultures.
 You don’t change a culture by decree.
-The culture is why, what, and how people do things on a day to day basis.
+Culture is the why, what, and how people do things on a day-to-day basis.

-From those experiences and the knowledge we’ve gathered from speakers at our Private events, here’s some advice to leaders out there:
+Based on those experiences and the insights we’ve gained from speakers at our private events, here’s some advice for leaders:

-The only way to lead is by example and being a facilitator.
-Setting the example means being vulnerable, and showing team members that you too can get yourself into the nitty-gritty, fuck up, and not put failures under the rug – and instead learn from them.
+The only way to lead is by example and by acting as a facilitator.
+Setting an example means being vulnerable and showing team members that you, too, can get your hands dirty, make mistakes, and not sweep failures under the rug—but instead learn from them.

-Being a facilitator means switching gears from the old-school idea of enlightened and invincible leader that always knows what to do, to that of an inclusive leader that listens, truly empowers, and fosters learning instead of blaming.
+Being a facilitator means shifting away from the old-school notion of an enlightened and invincible leader who always knows what to do, toward that of an inclusive leader who listens, truly empowers others, and fosters learning rather than assigning blame.

-Vulnerability in a leader makes everything from conversations to projects more transparent, fun and innovative also helps a lot.
+Vulnerability in a leader makes everything from conversations to projects more transparent, fun and innovative—and it also helps a lot.

-We believe that cultural and behavioral changes need to come both from the bottom-up and by structural design – everywhere from a political institution, to a company, to a social group.
+We believe that cultural and behavioral changes must come both from the bottom up and through structural design—whether in a political institution, a company, or a social group.

-We created Fuckup Nights as a continuous event series because we know that you don’t change your behaviors by attending one event or listening to one talk, we need to turn the new actions into habits.
-Also, we decided not to focus on famous or “successful” speakers because we strive for inclusivity and building communities.
+We created Fuckup Nights an ongoing event series because we know that you don’t change your behavior by attending a single event or listening to a single talk; we need to turn those new actions into habits.
+We also decided not to focus on famous or “successful” speakers because we strive for inclusivity and community building.

-Be vulnerable and let others show vulnerability too.
+Be vulnerable and let others be vulnerable as well.

 Leaders and the pressure not to fail.
 Can we avoid failure?

-If your definition is negative and it’s hard for you to control how you react to difficulties, you should try to avoid failure as it will bring hardship and pain -just be conscious about the valuable lessons you’ll be missing!
+If you have a negative outlook and find it hard to control how you react to challenges, you should try to avoid failure, as it will bring hardship and pain—but be mindful of the valuable lessons you’ll be missing out on!

-Our take at Fuckup Nights is to minimize social expectations, and focus on how we react to difficult situations.
-It is this practice that ultimately builds up resiliency and brings us closer to happiness and freedom.
+Our approach at Fuckup Nights to minimize social expectations and focus on how we respond to difficult situations.
+It is this practice that ultimately builds resilience and brings us closer to happiness and freedom.

-This is why creating spaces to share stories of failure has become so impactful for our global movement: people gain perspective, learn, build resiliency, and build deeper connections.
+This is why creating spaces to share stories of failure has become so impactful for our global movement: people gain perspective, learn, build resilience, and form deeper connections.

-Long story short: A leader should get rid of all paradigms, always question the why of the why, and lead by example striving to be a servant leader.
+Long story short: A leader should set aside all preconceptions, always ask "why" behind the "why," and lead by example, striving to be a servant leader.

 How leaders overcome failure